-The unique graphical presentations of the signals in the SONOTRACK software enables the user to analyze the sounds or "animal language" in much more detail than ever before.
-The innovative Ultrasound Vocalization (USV) detector enables automatic detection and counting of ultrasonic vocalizations of your animals.
+The SONOTRACK software enables the user to analyze the sounds or "animal language" in much more detail than ever before.
+The software allows very long recording times and uses advanced filtering techniques to remove unwanted background noise.
+The innovative Ultrasound Vocalizations (USV) detector in SONOTRACK enables automatic detection and counting of ultrasonic vocalizations of your animals in user selectable frequency bands.
 The batch processing function of the USV detector makes it possible to go through a large amount of measurements and provide you quickly the end points of your experiment.

-It is this unique functionality, which can lead to a further refinement of your research, with the following advantages:
+The unique and innovative functionality can lead to a further refinement of your research with the following advantages:

-In contrast to most of the other systems on the market SONOTRACK is a so-called full spectrum recording system.
-It means that it digitizes and records the whole ultrasound band from 15kHz to 100kHz.
-In contrast most of the other systems are based on bat detectors that have to be tuned to a specific frequency range and can only receive a small band that is approximately 15kHz wide.
+SONOTRACK is a so-called full spectrum recording system.
+It means that it digitizes and records the whole ultrasound frequency band from 15kHz to 125kHz.
+In contrast to so-called bat detectors Sonotrack doesn't have to be tuned to a specific frequency range.
 In applications involving rodents that vocalize over a broad frequency range it is obvious that these bat detectors systems are unsuitable.

 The full spectrum recording technique makes it also possible to present the recordings in all kind of graphical presentations such as Sonograms which reveal a lot of information about the actual call or vocalizations of your animals.